Effective 1 January 2017.

 2. How to apply

-2.1 Applications for RTP Scholarships must be lodged with the Office of Research by the advertised closing date.
+2.1 Applications for all RTP Stipend Scholarships and RTP International Fees Offset Scholarships must be lodged with the Graduate Research Studies Management Office by the advertised closing date.
 Applications may be lodged at more than one University.
 Applicants must apply separately to each prospective institution.

-2.2 Application forms can be accessed from the USC website on the Applying for a Research Training Program Scholarship web page.
+2.2 Application forms can be downloaded from the USC website.

-2.5 Selected recipients will receive a letter of offer describing their RTP Scholarship inclusions.
+2.4 Awardees will receive a letter of offer describing their RTP Scholarship inclusions (e.g. RTP Fees Offset scholarship only and/or RTP Fees Offset Scholarship and RTP Stipend and Allowance Scholarship).
 Selected recipients must accept their RTP Scholarship offer within one month of the date of offer.
-A RTP Scholarship may be offered to the next meritorious applicant where an offer has not been accepted by the due date.
+An RTP Scholarship may be offered to the next meritorious applicant where an offer has not been accepted by the due date.

-2.6 All applicants will be notified of the outcome of their application as soon as possible after the selection process is complete.
+2.5 All applicants will be notified of the outcome of their application after the selection process is complete.

 3. Eligibility criteria

-3.2 To be eligible to receive a RTP Stipend Scholarship, a student must not be receiving income from another source to support general living costs while undertaking their HDR if that income is greater than 75 per cent of the RTP Stipend rate.
+3.2 To be eligible to receive RTP Stipend Scholarship, a student must not be receiving income from another source to support general living costs while undertaking their HDR if that income is greater than 75 per cent of the Research Training Program Stipend rate.
 Income unrelated to the students HDR or income received for the HDR but not for the purposes of general living costs will not be taken into account.

-3.3 To be eligible to receive a RTP Fees Offset Scholarship, a student must not be receiving an equivalent award or scholarship from the Commonwealth designed to offset HDR fees.
+3.3 To be eligible to receive an RTP Fees Offset, a student must not be receiving an equivalent award or scholarship from the Commonwealth designed to offset HDR fees.

 3.4 International students must meet international student visa requirements as specified by the Department of Immigration and Border Protection and must comply with the conditions of their student visa.